Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Numerical results

 Regarding the polarizability surface (Fig.~\ref{fig:1D_tor_pol}), we see an overall good agreement for the surface and the \emph{ab initio} points.
 A comment regarding the square of the mean polarizability, $a^2$, is necessary.
 The deviation of the fitted surface and the \emph{ab initio} points may seem large at first glance, but in fact the relative deviation is only 0.1~\%, and $a^2$ is almost constant with respect to $\tau$.

 A somewhat larger deviation, but still only 2~\% on the relative scale, is seen for the squared anisotropic polarisability, $\gamma^2$, at the equilibrium structures ($\tau=60,180,300^\circ$).
-This can be attributed to (a small) underestimation of $\alpha_{yz}$ and $\alpha_{zz}$, and overestimation of $\alpha_{xx}$ by the fitted surface.
-The relatively large MAPE of the off-diagonal component of the polarizability (Table~\ref{tbl:error_property_PES}) is also a cause for this deviation.
-All in all, the largest relative error of $\gamma^2$ (2~\%) is still comparable to the error of the electronic structure method.
+This can be attributed to (a small) underestimation of $\alpha_{yz}$ and $\alpha_{zz}$ by the fitted surface.
+All in all, the largest relative error of $\gamma^2$ (2~\%) is still comparable to the estimated error of the electronic structure method (CCSD/aug-cc-pVTZ), which is at least several percent.

 Figs.~\ref{fig:r4_CH_mu} and \ref{fig:r4_CH_pol} show the cut of the property surfaces along the $r_4$ CH stretching coordinate (one of the methyl hydrogens not in the $C_s$ symmetry plane, Fig.~\ref{fig:methanol_cord}) while all other coordinates are fixed at their equilibrium value of PES2025.
 The region near the equilibrium structure can be reproduced by the property surface well for all values of $\mu$ and $\alpha$.
 Of course, the $|\mu|$ length of the vector and the isotropic polarizability, $a$ (proportional to the trace of the polarizability), and $\gamma^2$ (a Placzek invariant) are invariant to the choice of the body-fixed frame.